Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

  Buildings are <b>immobile</b>, conservative, and traditional &mdash; software is <b>ephemeral</b>, fluid, and free of nostalgia (as neoclassicism).</p>
  <p>Constructions are embossed with materials (and their costs), locations &mdash; software abstracts from pure boolean logic (lacking relay, transistor, or warm lamp vibes).
 However, software systems propagate the "philosophy" of a selected stack (languages/frameworks/libraries, storage, servers, communication protocols, ...).

- The software can't rust or erode but becomes obsolete in a few years.
+ The software can't rust or erode, but it becomes obsolete in a few years.
 Decades (bare minimum for wood cabins) set lifecycle records in residual mainframe software - unlikely to recur (till interstellar flights).

 Software development gives freedom of life-sized _trial and **error**_ unthinkable in another production.
-Builders may only envy sustainability and seamless upgrades/swaps of hardware basements and communications (libraries/services).
+Builders may only envy sustainability and seamless upgrades/swaps of hardware, basements, and communications (libraries/services).

 Contrariwise, months of upfront planning and prototyping are adverse to software, which paces in releases and favors [Minimum Viable Product](https://en.wikipedia.org/wiki/Minimum_viable_product)<sup><b>w</b></sup> ASAP.